-In celebration of Canada’s 150th birthday, the Canadian Bible Society staff recently held a contest to find out how the Bible helped shape Canada as a nation.
+In celebration of Canada’s 150th birthday, the Canadian Bible Society staff held a contest to find out how the Bible helped shape Canada as a nation.

 God’s Word played an important role in the founding of our nation, and you will see clues in our history, some engraved forever in special spots across the country.
 The staff contest yielded a lot of interesting facts, some of which are featured below.

 The Parliament Buildings

 The Parliament Buildings, the seat of Canada’s federal government, officially opened on June 6, 1866, about a year before Confederation.
 As a testament to their faith and commitment to building a nation based on Christian principles, Canada’s founding fathers and subsequent leaders engraved carefully-selected Bible passages on parts of the buildings and on Canadian symbols.
 Some examples:

 - In 1921, as a permanent testimony to the convictions of our forebears, architect John A. Pearson commissioned the following Scriptures over each of the exterior arched windows of the Peace Tower: